redox-os/book/src/pkg.md

 Some commands needs to be run with `sudo` because the `/usr/bin` and `/pkg` folders are protected by the system.

-The available packages can be found [here](https://static.redox-os.org/pkg/).
+The available packages can be found on the [build server list](https://static.redox-os.org/pkg/).